TalicZealot/SotnRandoTools/KHAOS.COMMANDS.md

   * command honest
 * Subweapons Only: Can only use subweapons for combat for the next minute.
 Gives Alucard Cube of Zoe, a subweapon and 200 hearts.
   * command subonly
 * Cripple: Not so fast!
-Speed set to 75%
+Speed set to 75% for one minute.
   * command cripple
 * Blood Mana: Spells now cost HP instead of mana.
   * command bloodmana